aphecetche/hugo-aphecetche/content/post/dev-machine-setup-bis.md

 The main playbook is the `laptop.yml` one which calls in turn other playbooks :

-- `bare.yml` to install a minimal set of packages, including `spack`
+- `bare.yml` to install a very minimal set of packages
+- `devtools.yml` to install development tools I'm using all the time
 - `basic.yml` to tailor the configuration of `zsh, ssh, git, tmux`
 - `vim.yml` which setups `vim` to work with different programming languages
 - `web.yml` for web development

+- `spack.yml` for spack itself
 - `alice.yml` which setups things for developing Alice software
 - `mac.yml` (macOS only)